MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Balabag_Espina_Daily Food and Nutrition Dataset/README.md

   - `Rule_Meal_Type` - A rule‑based classifier that assigns a meal type (Breakfast, Lunch, Dinner, Snack) based on ranges of macros and calories.

 3. Data Filtering
-  - To improve the quality of the training data, rows labeled `Unknown` by the rule-based classifier were removed.
+  - <p align="justify"> To improve the quality of the training data, rows labeled `Unknown` by the rule-based classifier were removed.
 These items did not match any meal-type nutritional pattern and would introduce noise.
 The final dataset used for training only includes items with clear, rule‑based meal classifications.

 4. Train-Test Split